-Take in the towering facade complete with turrets and gargoyles before entering to explore three floors of engaging exhibits.
-There are rotating installations and permanent collections that delve into the automotive industry, lumber era, and archaeological heritage of the city.
-For any athletic enthusiasts, there’s even a sports hall of fame.
+Before entering, take in the towering facade with turrets and gargoyles to explore three floors of engaging exhibits.
+Rotating installations and permanent collections delve into the city’s automotive industry, lumber era, and archaeological heritage.
+For any athletic enthusiast, there’s even a Sports Hall of Fame.

 Saginaw Art Museum

 This mecca of art is set inside a Georgian-Revival Mansion built in 1904.
 The Saginaw Art Museum was once the family home of lumber baron Clark L. Ring.
 The permanent collection alone spans over 4,500 years of history.
 It’s a beacon of arts and culture in the area and hosts many engaging community events.

 Most works are European and American made between the 18th and 21st centuries.
 There are many mediums on display, including watercolor, sculpture, painting, photography, and ceramics.
 The grounds feature an elaborate Italianate garden that is worth a wander.